BushraArshad96/Airfoil-Lift-Generation-Model/src/Bernoulli/README.md

     ```
     P1 - P2 =    (ρ/2)⋅{pow(v2, 2) - pow(v1, 2)}  +  (ρ⋅g)⋅(h2 - h1)
     ```
-3. The result shows the pressure difference between the upper and lower surfaces of the airfoil.
-It is influenced by the difference in velocities and height differences, multiplied by air density and gravity.
+3. The result shows the pressure difference between the upper and lower surfaces of the airfoil which is influenced by the difference in velocities and height differences, multiplied by air density and gravity.

 4. To determine the actual lift force on an airfoil, you need to use the **Area (A)** of the airfoil using the following formulas: